 If you go to an emergency room for what is not an emergency medical condition, the plan may not cover your expenses.
-See the schedule of benefits and the exclusion-Emergency services and urgent care and Precertification benefit reduction sections for specific plan details.
+See the schedule of benefits and the exclusion- Emergency services and urgent care sections for specific plan details.